GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

   INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
   ```

-## Serve the deployed model through curl and a web chat interface
+## Serve the deployed model through a web chat interface

-- You can also deploy a gradio chat interface to view the model chat interface.
+- Deploy a gradio chat interface to view the model chat interface.
 [OPTIONAL]

   ```sh
     sed \